AlxMedia/splits/readme.txt

 == Description ==

-Split is a responsive 100% high resolution theme for blogs and magazines.
+Splits is a responsive 100% high resolution theme for blogs and magazines.
 The feature list is long: Unlimited accent colors, unlimited widget areas, sidebar to the right that can be uniquely specified for each page or post, 0-4 footer widget columns, almost zero layout images, related posts and post nav, featured stories and carousel, 5 post formats, good SEO, 2 flexible custom widgets, localisation support, social links, logo upload and many more useful admin panel features.

 == Installation ==

 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
-2. Type in Split in the search form and press the 'Enter' key on your keyboard.
+2. Type in Splits in the search form and press the 'Enter' key on your keyboard.
 3. Click on the 'Activate' button to use your new theme right away.
 4. Navigate to Appearance > Customize in your admin panel and customize to taste.